How To Troubleshoot Your WordPress Media Library

 If it loads, one of your plugins is the issue.
 Unfortunately, there’s no easy way to tell which one.
 You’ll have to reactivate each plugin individually and check your Media Library each time.
 Once the library stops loading again, the plugin you’ve just activated is the problem.

 If plugins aren’t the problem, your theme may be.
 To test this out, go to Appearance > Themes.
 Activate a different theme than the one you have currently set (don’t worry, your current theme’s settings will be saved).
 If the Media Library now works, the theme was the issue.
 If not, it may be a deeper problem.

-At this point, you’ll want to speak with the developer in the first instance to determine if there’s a fix.
+At this point, you’ll want to speak with the developer in the first instance to fix the image upload issue.
 If the plugin or theme is vital to your workflow, you may need to seek out an alternative.

 It’s also good to speak with your host.
 With providers such as WP Engine, knowledgeable staff can look at your installation more closely and root out any problems.

 WordPress Media Library Not Showing Images

 If your Media Library is loading but not showing images, there are two primary causes: an incompatible plugin, and improper file permissions.
 Testing plugins follows the same advice as above, and if they’re not the cause, file permissions may be.